 Roasted Turnip Hummus

-- 2 to 3 cups diced turnips about 5 small-medium turnips
+- 2 to 3 cups turnips - about 5 small turnips, diced

-Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.
-Toss diced turnips in olive oil, salt and pepper, and spread on sheet.
+- Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.
+Toss diced turnips in olive oil, salt and pepper, and spread in an even layer on the sheet.
 Bake for 20-30 minutes or until tender and slightly golden brown.

-In a high powered blender or food processor, combine roasted turnips with all other ingredients.
-Blend until smooth, drizzling small amounts of olive oil or water to promote blending.
+- In a high-powered blender or food processor, combine roasted turnips with the chickpeas, tahini, olive oil, garlic, lemon juice, sea salt, and cumin.
+Blend until smooth, adding more olive oil or water as needed to promote blending.
 You may also add some more lemon juice if desired.

-Serve with fresh vegetables or pita chips.
+- Serve with fresh vegetables, apples, or pita chips.
 Enjoy!

 Have a great Super Bowl weekend!
 Stay warm, stay safe, and Go Eagles!